canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

 This is the format of Envision document that is used to save/load document in Envision Creator.
 The extension name is `.evdoc`

+### Envision Creator
+Also called Envision App.
+This is the product used to create/edit/view Envision documents

 ### Envision Connector SDK
+Also called ev-connect SDK.
 This is the element (written in Typescript/Javascript) that is used by Envision Creator to communicate with datasource system.
 It is installed on Envision server and uses specific configuration to connect to the datasource.

 ### Datasource system
 This is the application that will be connected to Envision Creator, and that stores all the assets/documents.
 It's the "single source of truth"

-### Envision Creator
-Also called Envision App.
-This is the product used to create/edit/view Envision documents

 ## Architecture